 Renters insurance covers your belongings in a home you rent, whether it's an apartment, a townhouse or a single-family home.
 It also protects you from liability claims for injuries or damage to someone else and provides additional living expenses coverage.

 The main difference between renters insurance and homeowners insurance is that renters doesn’t include coverage for the building.
-Insuring the building itself is the landlord’s responsibility, making renters insurance much cheaper.
+That makes renters insurance much cheaper.

 What does renters insurance cover?